yokoffing/Betterfox/README.md

 While Betterfox is designed to [set-and-forget](https://glosbe.com/en/en/set-and-forget), it contains plenty of options for those who like to tinker.

 ## about:Defaults
-Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to **relax** the following behavior:
+Apply preferences from the [common overrides](https://github.com/yokoffing/Betterfox/issues/87) sticky to adjust the following behavior:
 * Firefox **Accessibility Service** is disabled to improve resource utilization and security.
 Override this if you use assistive software.
 * **Firefox Sync** and **Firefox View** are disabled.
 Override if you use these features.
 * The built-in **password manager** is disabled.
 We recommend using [Bitwarden](https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/) or [1Password](https://addons.mozilla.org/en-US/firefox/addon/1password-x-password-manager) to manage your credentials on multiple devices.
 * **Top sites** (pinned site shortcuts) are removed for a clean new tab page.
 * **Location requests** and **site notifications** are blocked to minimize annoyances.

+You can easily adjust these by [copying and pasting](https://github.com/yokoffing/Betterfox/issues/87) preferences to your personal file. :thumbsup:

 ## about:Privacy
-Most projects have niche concerns with no regard for daily use.
-But for us, features like WebGL and DRM are still enabled, and you won't find a setting like `privacy.resistFingerprinting` mentioned here.<sup>^[*why?*](https://old.reddit.com/r/firefox/comments/wuqpgi/are_there_any_aboutconfig_tweaks_to_get_smooth/ile3whx/?context=3)</sup>

-However, if desired, there are a few ways to further **harden** Firefox without causing too much site breakage or totally disrupting user experience:
+Betterfox is already a great balance of privacy and convenience.
+However, here are a few ways to **harden** your setup:

 <details>
   <summary><i>Click me for details!</i></summary><p></p>